brandexhq-beep/NexusDesk/README.md

 ```

 ### Build Artifacts Output
-After the build process completes, the output installer will be saved in the `release/` directory:
+After the build process completes, the output installer will be saved in the `build-dist/` directory:
-- **Installer**: `release/Gaming Cafe Management Setup 0.0.0.exe`
+- **Installer**: `build-dist/Gaming Cafe Management Setup 1.0.1.exe`
-- **Unpacked App**: `release/win-unpacked/`
+- **Unpacked App**: `build-dist/win-unpacked/`

-When launched from the installer, the desktop executable automatically spawns the background WhatsApp service (`whatsapp-server.cjs`).
+When launched from the installer, the desktop executable automatically spawns the background SQLite database and WhatsApp service natively.

 ---

 ## 📱 WhatsApp Integration Setup

-1. Launch either the Electron app or run `npm run whatsapp` in a terminal window.
+1. Launch the Electron app (`npm run electron:dev` or from the installed `.exe`).
+2. Navigate to the **Settings** tab -> **WhatsApp** tab inside the app.
-2. Open WhatsApp on your mobile phone -> **Linked Devices** -> **Link a Device**.
+3. Open WhatsApp on your mobile phone -> **Linked Devices** -> **Link a Device**.
-3. Scan the QR code rendered in the terminal window.
+4. Scan the QR code rendered in the Settings page.
-4. Once authenticated, checkout receipts and Google Review links will automatically be sent to customer phone numbers via WhatsApp.
+5. Once authenticated, checkout receipts, Google Review links, and manual messages will automatically be sent to customer phone numbers via WhatsApp.

 ---